 The message: Teaching is by far one of the more noble and influential professions on the planet.
 Teachers help their students every day to become better learners, better citizens, and in doing so become better teachers.
 Make no mistake—you’re a hero to many children.
 Let that be one of the many reasons you continue to nurture the architects of the future.

-“The important thing is not so much that every child should be taught, as that every child should be given the wish to learn.”—John Lubbock
+“The important thing is not so much that every child should be taught, as every child should be given the wish to learn.”—JOHN LUBBOCK

 The message: What Lubbock tells us here doesn’t suggest that children should not be taught.
 It comes down to what they’re taught and how.
 This bit of advice reminds us that developing the passion for lifelong learning within students is the key to their success.

 “To teach is to learn twice over.”—JOSEPH JOUBERT

 Joseph Joubert was an essayist who wrote many musings about the nature of human existence and other profound subjects.
 All of his insights were eventually published into a posthumous masterwork known as Pensées (Thoughts).